Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Michigan State University

-Restrictions: Office of Regulatory Affairs approval required for all flights on campus property.
-Spartan Stadium TFR strictly enforced during events.
-No flights over campus buildings without prior authorization.
-Research UAS operations require compliance review.
+Restrictions: All outdoor drone operations require Office of Regulatory Affairs approval.
+Spartan Stadium TFR during events.
+No flights over campus buildings without explicit authorization.
+Law enforcement operations exempt.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.